jesszhu71/CSE110_Page/index.md

 > I am currently a third-year majoring in **Computer Science**.
 I transferred from UCSC fall of this year, and I am class of 2024.

 ```
 I got into computer science from a summer program Girls Who Code junior year of high school.
-Before that I had never done any coding more complex than writing a scratch program, but I had always enjoyed math and science classes over the liberal arts classes.
-Then I decided this is what I was going to study in college, and so now I am here :)
+Before that I
+had never done any coding more complex than writing a Scratch program, but I had always enjoyed math and
+science classes over the liberal arts classes.
+Then I decided this is what I was going to study in
+college, and so now I am here :)
 ```
 As someone who _isn't_ familiar with the San Diego area (and SoCal in general), I enjoy taking walkings and taking [public transportation](https://www.sdmts.com/) to explore new areas and trying